Best WordPress Security Practices for Multiple Client Sites (2026)

 The Solution: Centralized Command and Control

-What are the Best WordPress Security Practices for Multiple Client Sites?
+Best WordPress Security Practices for Multiple Sites

-1. Keep WordPress Core, Plugins, and Themes Updated
+1. Keep WordPress Updated

 - All major version updates must be deployed to a staging environment for testing before deployment.

-2. Enforce Strong Password Policies and Two-Factor Authentication (2FA)
+2. Enforce Strong Password Policies and 2FA

-The password is the weakest link.
 In June 2025, it was reported that a data leak contained 16 billion stolen passwords and user credentials.
-For agencies, ensuring consistency across password-related processes is key.

-You need to shut down automated brute-force attacks at the door.
-To prevent these, enable these best WordPress security practices for multiple client sites:
+You need to shut down automated brute-force attacks at the door, which is your login page.

 - Limit Login Attempts: Configure your security plugin to lock out an IP address after 2-3 failed login attempts.
 You can use LoginPress’s built-in Limit Login Attempts add-on, which protects your login form from constant brute force attacks.